 Here are writings from our century that have in mind the literature of all centuries.
 “Azure Bell” has two meanings.
 In one sense it is a perspective, a way of seeing things, being the phrase Nietzsche used to describe eternity as a deep, clear blue sky, free from the passing clouds of what human beings call “good” and “evil.”
-It is to view the world sub specie aeternitatis, under the aspect of eternity: to understand that all the contemporary moaning and bickering and moral clamoring emanating from the masses will fade, while the eternal cosmos, massive and merciless, can never fade, and is thus the better mentor.
+It is to view the world sub specie aeternitatis, under the aspect of eternity: to understand that all the contemporary moaning and bickering and moralistic clamoring emanating from mass culture will fade, while the eternal cosmos, massive and merciless, can never fade, and is thus the better mentor.

 “To stand over everything as its own sky, as its round roof, its azure bell and eternal certainty: and happy is he who thus blesses!” — Nietzsche, Thus Spoke Zarathustra, “Before Sunrise.”

 “Adieu.
 The Bell rings, and I must go among the Grave ones, and talk Politicks.” — Franklin, in a 1755 letter to Catherine Ray, the first mention of the Liberty Bell in history.